vippsas/vipps-partner/partner-documentation-template.md

 [Vipps Partners](https://github.com/vippsas/vipps-partner)
 for more information.

-Document version: 0.0.1.
+Document version: 0.0.2.

 # How to order Vipps

-All merchants order Vipps on [portal.vipps.no](https://portal.vipps.no):
+All merchants must order Vipps on [portal.vipps.no](https://portal.vipps.no):

 1. Log in with BankID